simpixelated/robirb/README.md

 Twitterbot that runs on Node.js

 ### Usage
 1. Create your own `config.js` using `config.sample.js` as an example.
+1. Create a tweet queue file for each user (`data/tweetQueue-[username].json`).
-Then, start it like a normal node app:
+1. Start it like a normal node app:
 ```
 npm install
 npm start